Norway: A Top Destination For Sustainable Travel

 If you’re planning your trip to Norway and you’re curious about how to make sustainable travel choices, sticking to Innovation Norway’s Sustainable Destinations might be a good idea.
 Here are a few of the locations that meet the standard.

 This small mining town of Røros is a UNESCO world heritage site.
 The town has conserved its 17th and 18th-century wooden buildings.
 You can expect to be warmly welcomed by locals at traditional food markets, farms and shops around the small town.
 Once you’ve explored the historic mining town, there are three national parks nearby to discover.
 Dog sledding tours work to promote ecotourism within the area.
 In addition, visitors can enjoy fishing, cycling, canoeing, and horseback riding in Røros.

 Tromsø is called the "Gateway to the Arctic" because it enjoys more Northern Lights than anywhere else in the world.
 The city also has two whole months of Midnight Sun.
 Tromsø is the largest city north of the Arctic Circle in the Nordic countries and it is famous for the Northern Lights, the Midnight Sun, Polar Nights, the Arctic Cathedral and the University of Tromsø.

-We highly recommend experiencing Tromsø and the Northern Lights on the Northern Lights & Norway in a nutshell® tour.
+We highly recommend experiencing Tromsø and the Northern Lights on the Northern Lights chase tour.